dcernst/dcernst.github.io/teaching/mat511f15/homework.md

 - **Daily Homework 3:** Coming soon.
 (Due Wednesday, September 2)

 ## Weekly Homework ##
 In addition to the Daily Homework, we will also have Weekly Homework assignments.
 For most of these assignments, you will be required to submit 2-3 formally written solutions/proofs.
-You are required to type your submission using $\LaTeX$ or Lyx (see below for more on this).
+You are required to type your submission using LaTeX or Lyx (see below for more on this).
 I will walk you through how to do this.

 - Coming soon!